gnuton/asuswrt-merlin.ng/release/src/router/curl/docs/HTTP3.md

  If `make install` results in `Permission denied` error, you will need to prepend it with `sudo`.

 # msh3 (msquic) version

+**Note**: The msquic HTTP/3 backend is immature and is not properly functional one as of September 2023.
+Feel free to help us test it and improve it, but there is no point in filing bugs about it just yet.

+msh3 support is **EXPERIMENTAL**

 ## Build Linux (with quictls fork of OpenSSL)